Got lost

 Gesamthof, a trans & lesbian garden 2019 - 2025

-News arrived: 2025 is the last year for Gesamthof.
+2025 is the last year for Gesamthof.
 We knew this location was temporary before we started to garden and it was still worth it, but now the time has come to end this beautiful garden.
-With the support of morpho vzw and Extra City kunsthal we invite the queer community to relocate plants to safer areas.
+With the support of MORPHO and Extra City kunsthal we invite the LGBTQIA+ community to relocate plants to your own gardens.

 The trans & lesbian garden in 2024

 We see this as an opportunity to get together and garden.
-In the trans & lesbian garden we grow minorities: plants and insects that are part of the ecology of Borgerhout.
-The wild plants growing now in Gesamthof will be potted and shared for a better future.
+The trans & lesbian garden is a home to minorities: plants and insects that are part of the ecology of Borgerhout.
+During the queer gardening Sundays the wild plants growing in Gesamthof will be taken out of the garden, and shared for a better future.
 This way the garden can live on in many other gardens.
-Please join us on these dates:

 January 26: winter is ideal to move trees and shrubs: Hawthorn, Dog roses, Ferns, Beech, Rowan...

-February 23: the last of the trees and shrubs need to go, and we can start to dig up early flowers: Snowdrops, Hellebore, Violets, wild garlic, forget-me-not... early winter flowering plants.
+February 23: some of the trees and shrubs can go, and we can start to dig up early flowers: Snowdrops, Hellebore, Violets, wild garlic, forget-me-not... early winter flowering plants.

 March 30: lots of spring flowers will have appeared by now, little Dog violets, lesser Celandine, Crocus, and also early summer flowers appear above ground: Salomon's seal, broad-leaved enchanter's nightshade, Clematis old man's beard, Alchemilla Xantochlora, Paris, Anchusa, Comfry...

-May 25: the last of the summer plants are to go, as summer is not ideal to move plants.
+May 25: the summer plants are ready to go now, during summer it is too hot and not ideal to move plants.
 We take a summer break to return in autumn.

-October 26: this is the last queer Sunday gardening, join us for the last plants, the last shrubs and trees that couldn't be moved before because their roots were covered with plants, bits and bobs, garden materials, reusable labels, pieces of string, a lucky charm, a souvenir...
+October 26: this Sunday gardening is open for everyone: queer & non-queers, friends, family, neighbours, kin, join us for the last gardening Sunday at the Gesamthof.
+The remaining plants, the last shrubs and trees that still remain, all will be given away.
+Also left over garden bits and bobs, garden materials, reusable labels, pieces of string, a lucky charm, a souvenir... everything can go.

 The Gesamthof in autumn 2024